 With current Canadian Economics, “variable rate” could sound a little, shall we say, “unnerving”?

 The top question we currently receive is “should we go with a variable rate or fixed”?!

-A variable rate mortgage is historically lower than its fixed rate mortgage counterpart, resulting in less interest charged over the life of your mortgage.
-Plus penalties may be less should you require a change.
+A variable rate mortgage is historically lower than its fixed-rate mortgage counterpart, resulting in significantly less interest charged over the life of your mortgage.
+Plus – penalties tend to be less, should you require/request a change.